 Consumer response to OOS situation

-- Delay purchase: He may buy later at the same store.
+- Delay purchase: They may postpone their purchase from the same store

-- Substitute: He may buy from a different brand.
+- Substitute: They may buy from a different brand

-- Lost sale: The customer might not purchase the item.
+- Lost sale: The customer might not purchase the item at all

 Effects of OOS